 After opening, Spam will remain at room temperature for 2 hours before spoiling.
 Remember, that this isn’t only true of Spam meat, but is often true of many perishable items such as meat, eggs, dairy, and more.

 With that said, you’ll want to refrigerate your Spam after opening it.
 Like many other foods, Spam will eventually go bad and will grow bacteria that can ultimately make you sick.
-The risks of eating old or rotten Spam include symptoms of foodborne illness which include:
+The risks of eating old or rotten Spam include symptoms of foodborne illness.

 Can You Refrigerate Unused Spam?